ClintH/ixfx-docs/src/pages/modulation/envelope.md

 }
 ```

-`retrigger` means a retriggered envelope continues its value from it is at the point of retrigger.
-By default, as retrigger is _false_, always start `0` (or whatever `initialLevel` is set to).
+`retrigger` means a retriggered envelope continues its value from what it is at the point of retrigger.
+By default, as retrigger is _false_, envelope always start `0` (or whatever `initialLevel` is set to).

 ```js
 const opts = {